 Joey Chestnut is a competitive food eater and he has won the hot dog eating contest many times that is televised on ESPN every 4th of July.
-He currently holds to record at 71 hot dogs consumed in 10 minutes.
+He currently holds the record at 71 hot dogs consumed in 10 minutes.
 Why????

 I tried to learn some of the techniques used by these competitors.